 - We’ve completed paying our security deposit so our rent is going down!
 This will save us about $200 per month.

 Once he’s gotten his first couple paychecks and we have our emergency fund back in order, we will be paying things off as fast as we can.
 We have three accounts all under $500 right now, which will be paid off soon (how exciting is that?!).
-For now, we are waiting out the holiday, looking forward to a quiet Christmas at home, and plotting our amazing journey for 2020.
+For now, we are waiting out the holiday, looking forward to a quiet Christmas at home, and plotting our amazing journey for the new year.